Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 } ],
 ```

-The extension’s **CSP** (content security policy) dictates what the script and cannot do to help prevent things such as XSS attacks.
+Moving onto the next section, the extension’s **CSP** (content security policy) dictates what the script and cannot do to help prevent things such as XSS attacks.
 What is a big red flag in this extension that is allowed is using the `eval` function by including the `unsafe-eval` flag in the `content_security_policy` field.
 According to [this StackOverflow question](https://stackoverflow.com/questions/45072882/adding-unsafe-eval-to-existing-chrome-extension), the inclusion of `unsafe-eval` should’ve flagged this extension for manual review, but somehow it still made it to the Chrome store.
 Some info I found about the review process can be read [here](https://developer.chrome.com/docs/webstore/faq/#faq-listing-08).

 ```json
 "content_security_policy": "script-src 'self' https://*.vimeo.com 'unsafe-eval'; object-src https://*.vimeo.com 'self'",